kalkotekedar/XamarinTutorial/README.md

 ### Using Portable Class Libraries
 __Portable Class Libraries(PCLs)__ attempt to address this problem by creating a library that is capable of running on multiple .NET platforms (Xamarin.iOS, Xamarin.Android, Windows, etc.).
 They provide a more structured container for sharing code which is not tied to a specific runtime but also require more architecture and thought when using platform-specific features.
 Let's take a closer look at how these work.

+When you run into a situation where you need to use a platform-specific feature from your shared code, you will need to create an abstraction over the feature.
+Before you go through that effort however, you should look to see if an abstraction already exists.
+Here are some good places to look:

+- [Xamarin.Social](https://github.com/xamarin/Xamarin.Social) The Xamarin.Social component provides an abstraction for popular social networking frameworks such as Facebook and Twitter.
+- [Xamarin.Auth](https://github.com/xamarin/Xamarin.Auth)	Xamarin.Auth provides a cross-platform implementation for client-side OAuth interactions.
+- [Xamarin.Mobile](https://github.com/xamarin/Xamarin.Mobile)	Xamarin.Mobile provides an abstraction for common mobile services such as the camera.
+- [Open source plugins](https://github.com/xamarin/XamarinComponents)	A big list of community-created cross-platform plug-ins.
+- [.NET Foundation](https://dotnetfoundation.org/)	The .NET Foundation has a bunch of open-source code.
+- [NuGe](https://www.nuget.org/)t	NuGet is the place to find shared binary components
+- [Xamarin Component Store](https://components.xamarin.com/)	The Xamarin component store has some commercial binary components.

 ## [Introduction to Xamarin](https://www.youtube.com/playlist?list=PLZ91tJK_p9B6q-qOBLIk4BhjZSfBxMQm8)
 ### What is Xamarin.Forms?